Muesli

 Oatmeal pancakes on cast iron griddle livingonthepatio.com

-Here’s An Oatmeal Pancake Tip:
+Here’s an Oatmeal Pancake Tip:

 To determine if the pancakes are cooked, lightly press one of the pancakes with your spatula.
 If they are spongy, cook them a little longer by flipping them at short cooking intervals, say one minute.
 If you lightly press them and they are firm, then they are done — remove them from the griddle.